pat-earl/faculty-page/src/blog/20150807-box-webdav.md

 title: Using Box.com cloud storage on Linux
+tags: linux
+summary: Recently CMU announced all users will have 1TB of space of cloud
+    storage at Box.com.
+This motivated me to set it up on my Linux box, and this post describes the setup instructions to mount it as a local folder and copy files back and forth.
+(Note, no syncing instructions are here, since I'm perfectly happy with my unison set up and haven't tired to set it up yet.)

 Recently [CMU] announced all users will have 1TB of space of cloud storage at [Box.com].
 This motivated me to set it up on my Linux box.
 I have not tired to